Ashin

-Chen Hsin-hung (陳信宏 (Chén Xìnhóng, Tân Sìn-hông)), nicknamed Ashin (阿信 (Āxìn)) (born 6 December 1975), is a Taiwanese singer and songwriter.
+Chen Hsin-hung (陳信宏 (Chén Xìnhóng, Tân Sìn-hông)), known professionally as Ashin (阿信 (Āxìn)) (born 6 December 1975), is a Taiwan singer and songwriter.
 He is best known as the vocalist of the rock band Mayday.
-When Ashin majored in art in college, he began his musical career.

-He is also the founder and designer of the clothing line StayReal and a shareholder of the music label B'in Music.
-He was elected as a board member of the Taiwan Public Television Service in 2013.
+He is also the founder and designer of the clothing line StayReal, a shareholder of the music label B'in Music, and was elected a board member of the Taiwan Public Television Service in 2013.

-Biography

 Early life

 Ashin was born in Beitou District, Taiwan into a family of four, consisting of his parents, himself, and a younger brother.
 His family owned a record store, which inspired his passion for music.
 Ashin's childhood ambition was to become a singer, but his vocal range was too narrow.
 He claims his bandmates selected him to be Mayday's singer as he was the worst instrumentalist out of all of them.
 Ashin can play both guitar and drums.

-Education

 Ashin attended a public elementary and middle school in Beitou District.
 After graduating from middle school, he was accepted into one of the top high schools in Taiwan, The Affiliated Senior High School of National Taiwan Normal University, where he majored in visual arts.
+He served as the chairman of the National Taiwan Normal University Senior High School Graduates Association.

+Career

+1990–1995: Early composing

-Ashin joined the high school's guitar club and was made president the following year.
-It was in the guitar club that he met the other members of Mayday: Monster, Masa, and Stone.
-He also served as the chairman of the National Taiwan Normal University Senior High School Graduates Association.
-At the age of 19, he started composing.
-The first song, "Hao Ju Hao San", was released on Richie Jen's 2001 album "Fei Niao."
+Ashin joined his high school's guitar club and was made president the following year.
+It was in this guitar club that he met the other members of Mayday: Monster, Masa, and Stone.
+At the age of 19, he began composing music.
+He wrote songs in Mandarin and Taiwanese Hokkien as his parents and grandparents are fluent in both languages.
+As a child, Ashin was highly influenced by The Beatles, Lo Ta-yu (羅大佑), Wu Bai(伍佰), and Mr. Children.
+Ashin's first song, "Hao Ju Hao San", was released on Richie Jen's 2001 album "Fei Niao."
 After graduating from high school, Ashin attended Shih Chien University, where he majored in interior design.
-Mayday began to have success while Ashin was still in college.

-Career

-SoBand
+1995–1997: SoBand

 In 1995, together with Monster and Qian You-Da (Mayday's original drummer), Ashin formed "SoBand".
 Shortly after the band formed, Masa came on board as the band's bassist.
 Ashin was both the lead vocalist and the guitarist and during their formative years the band played at a number of major bars across the country.
 In 1997, shortly after Stone joined the band, the members decided to change their name to Mayday.
 Ming joined the band later as the group's drummer.